EgorOrachyov/Berserk/Engine/Source/CoreSystem/Public/JobSystem/README.md

 Pool allocator with blocks of fixed size (2 MiB) and synchronization for allocation.
 Marks explicitly each allocated block - introduces categories of allocation.
-Allows to free ALL BLOCKS in the chosen category at once.
+Allows to clear ALL BLOCKS in the chosen category at once.

 ## Job